at the Towns Club Sittingbourne 23rd September 2004.

 Secretary’s Report (as dictated);

 The ‘A’ interleague was successfully defended by the original Dover and Deal (East) side.
-The league did the double for the first time by winning the ‘B’ as well.
-The Ladies Interleague was won by Medway The knock outs day showed a dramatic increase in entrants with the inclusion of the Open Pairs..
-The Ladies Pairs was won by Ann Keen and Liz Skillen, Alan Farra won the Over 50’s and with Dan Jackson the Open Pairs.
-A new face for the under 22’s with Wayne Wells at last admitting to being 22, so the title went to Shaun Speller.
-The Alternate Rules was won by Mark Foster.
+Tunbridge Wells won the ‘B’.
+The Ladies Interleague was won by Dover and Deal.
+The knock outs day was again well supported.
+Mike callanan won the Over 50’s and with myself the Open Pairs.
+A new face for the under 22’s with the title going to Phil Skillen.
+The Alternate Rules was won by Alan Smith.

 Election of Officers;

-The Secretary asked that the honorarium not be increased due to the light workload of the Secretary nowadays, but asked that it were not decreased as he took all expenses out of the honorarium, and then left the meeting, on return he was informed that the Honorarium would remain at £125.
+The Secretary asked that the honorarium not be increased due to the light workload of the Secretary nowadays, but asked that it were not decreased as he took all expenses out of the honorarium, and then left the meeting.
+On return he was informed that the Honorarium would remain at £125.
 This was proposed by Ann Keen and seconded by Garry Speller.